QuantumNuke75/Unofficial-Modding-Guide/map_modding/mapmodding.md

 ### Project Settings

 Project settings are important when making maps.
 They tell the engine how to interact with the assets and how they are cooked.
 When making maps you will need to change some of these to fit what content you want to include in your map.
 Some of the stuff are not optional.
 They will break certain elements of your game if they're cooked.
-Don't worry tho - it's nothing permanent.
+Don't worry though - it's nothing permanent.

 Go to the top to *Settings* drop down button and pick **Project Settings** (2nd from the top).
 Navigate to *Packaging* and scroll down to **Ini Section Blacklist** - there will be a tiny bar with an arrow on it to expand the menu further.
 Click on it and scroll down to *Directories To Never Cook* and add 2 array elements.
 Edit them with the 3 dots to this: